Ken Nordine: Films and television

 Nordine appeared as the narrator, credited as "The Stranger", in Philip Kaufman's 1967 underground comedy Fearless Frank.
 He was also Linda Blair's vocal coach for her role in the 1973 film The Exorcist.
 Subsequently, Nordine filed a lawsuit, saying he was not properly compensated for his work, eventually settling in 1979.

 Nordine narrated several films for classroom use, made by Coronet Instructional Films in the 1950s.
 In at least one, Developing Your Character, he appears on screen.

 On television, Nordine did a series of readings on a show titled Faces in the Window on WNBQ, and Fred Astaire danced to Nordine's "My Baby" on a TV special.
 Nordine's past radio series were Now Nordine and Word Jazz.
 He also provided the opening narration for the music video of "Can You Feel It" by the Jacksons.
+In 1986, Nordine appeared on The Jay Leno Show (TV special) as the storyteller.

 Nordine worked with author Maurice Sendak on Sesame Street, providing the narration for the animated segments "Bumble Ardy" and "Seven Monsters".

 Nordine provided the voiceover for NewTek's Video Toaster demo reels, such as the 1991 "Revolution".